Amanda Havard

 Amanda Havard (born June 10, 1986) is an American writer of young adult fiction, songwriter, Creative Director of the Immersedition transmedia studio, the creators of the Immersedition interactive book apps.
-Havard is most recognized for the paranormal romance series, The Survivors, a five book series featuring history, mythology, and paranormal beings like witches, vampires, and shapeshifters.
+Havard is most recognized for the paranormal romance series, The Survivors, a five-book series featuring history, mythology, and paranormal beings like witches, vampires, and shapeshifters.

 Early life

 Amanda Havard was born in Shreveport, Louisiana to L.C. and Anneal Havard.
 She grew up in Dallas, TX and attended the Parish Episcopal School and the Hockaday School for girls.
 Upon graduation, Havard attended Vanderbilt University in Nashville, Tennessee where she received her bachelor's and master's degrees in early childhood development from Peabody College of Education and Human Development.
 Havard now lives in Nashville, Tennessee.

 Career

 In 2014, Havard co-founded Health:ELT, a platform aimed at improving engagement and logistical support for Medicaid populations through digital tools like web dashboards and mobile apps.

 She later founded Lunae Innovation Lab, a consultancy and venture studio focused on building scalable, human-centered digital products.
 Through Lunae, Havard has advised and supported several startups, including Wire Health and Zyme.

-Havard is was also the founding CEO of “Oria Health” but later departed in 2023. a company focused on delivering accessible mental healthcare to rural and underserved populations.
+Havard was also the founding CEO of “Oria Health” but departed in 2023.
+It was a company focused on delivering accessible mental healthcare to rural and underserved populations.
 In 2023, Oria Health moved its headquarters to the Western Kentucky University Innovation Campus in Bowling Green, Kentucky.